CantLooseToAMoose/meta_ally/ReadMe.md

 To interact with an agent, we can:
 - Define static messages in code
-- Use the terminal
-- Or (preferably) use a frontend interface in the browser
+- Or use a frontend interface in the browser

 Pydantic AI supports conversion of your agent into an **AG-UI–based web application**, which can be connected to any frontend implementing the AG-UI protocol.
 In my example, I used **CopilotKit** as the frontend interface.
+While this works, it is still feature incomplete for example Human Approval is missing.
+The issue here is that the AG-UI offers no native support for this and pydantic-ai does not offer a work around.

+If needed, one would have to implement a frontend themselves and handle DeferredToolRequests from there.

 ---